 Federal Direct Student Loans

 Choosing to pursue a college education is one of the biggest financial decisions you ever make.
 The Peralta Colleges provide you with a more flexible and affordable option to receive a college education.
 State and Federal grants are available to help students cover the cost of education at the Peralta Colleges.
-However, some students (out of state residents, for example) may need to borrow money to help with school related expenses.
+However, some students (out-of-state residents, for example) may need to borrow money to help with school-related expenses.

 Unfortunately, many students get into debt without understanding the long-term impact of that student loan debt.
 It is critical to make sure that student loan borrowers understand their rights and responsibilities.
 Therefore, our Financial Aid Offices do not award student loans as part of the initial “award package”.
 Students who are interested in borrowing a Federal Student Loan at the Peralta Colleges are required to submit a Student Loan Packet to their Home College Financial Aid Office.